mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 BACKEND_NAME = xp.__name__  # "numpy" or "cupy"

 def to_numpy(arr):
-  """Convert and arry to numpy""" if BACKEND_NAME == "cupy":
+  """Convert an array to numpy""" if BACKEND_NAME == "cupy":
     return arr.get()
   return arr